J-Ramalho/industRial/docs/12_glossary.md

 **Replicate:** independent repeat of a run.

+**Trials:** total quantity of tests in a DOE corresponding to the multiplication of the runs by the replicates.

 **Experiment:** series of runs.

 **Factorial design:** in each complete trial or replicate of the experiment all possible combinations of the levels of the factors are investigated.